Herbert Hunger: Research activity

-Hunger focused on Byzantine studies and is considered the founder of the "Wiener Schule" of Byzantine studies.
-His vast bibliography covers almost every aspect of Byzantine studies, but his main concerns were Byzantine society and literature, book culture in Byzantium and Greek handwriting.
+Hunger is considered the founder of the Vienna School of Byzantine Studies.
+While his output covered various aspects of Byzantine studies, his main concerns were Byzantine society and literature, book culture in Byzantium and Greek handwriting.
 He became interested in Greek palaeography during his years at the Austrian National Library, while studying the Greek papyri held by the institution and working on the catalogue of the Greek manuscripts of the library.
-His interest in Greek handwriting led him to elaborate and publish capital contributions on the subject, being his communication to the Paris colloquium of 1974 and, later, the organization and the launch of the Repertorium der griechischen Kopisten 800.—1600., being the catalogue of all known Greek medieval scribes.
+His interest in Greek handwriting led him to elaborate and publish capital contributions on the subject, being his communication to the Paris colloquium of 1974 and, later, the organization and the launch of the Repertorium der griechischen Kopisten 800–1600, being the catalogue of all known Greek medieval scribes.
 Hunger is also responsible for having coined terms such as "Perlschrift" ("pearl script"), "Fettaugenmode" (literally "resembling fatty globules") and "Auszeichnungsschriften" ("distinctive script") to describe particular styles of medieval Greek handwriting.

 Hunger was also a respected textual critic.
-In 1959 he published the second edition of the first volume, second issue, of the Corpus fabularum Aesopicarum, originally edited by August Hausrath for the Bibliotheca Teubneriana; the first issue, also in second edition, appeared in 1970.
-In 1964 he published the first volume of the Wiener byzantinistische Studien [WBS], a monograph on the proems of Byzantine documents as literary and political products of their time, which also included the critical edition of an anthology of proems he found in Vienna manuscripts.
+In 1959 and 1970 he revised the volumes I/2 and I/1 respectively of August Hausrath's Bibliotheca Teubneriana edition of the Corpus fabularum Aesopicarum.
+In 1964 he published the first volume of the Wiener byzantinistische Studien (WBS) series, a monograph on the proems of Byzantine documents as literary and political products of their time, which also included the critical edition of an anthology of proems he found in Vienna manuscripts.
 Five years later, he also published in the WBS a monograph on John Chortasmenos, with critical edition of his works, and in 1981 he edited a metaphrase in vulgar Greek of books XI to XIII of Anne Komnene's "Alexias".
 In 1990, he published a critical edition of Prochoros Kydones' Greek translation of the first book of St. Augustine's treatise "On Free Will" and ps.-Augustine's "On the Ten Plagues of Egypt".

 In 1981, he started the project of the complete critical edition of the register of the Patriarchate of Constantinople, directing the enterprise and signing the first two volumes as co-editor and contributing to the third, appeared in 2001, and editing two volumes of complementary studies.

 His complete bibliography was published by his student Peter Soustal in 2001, and reprinted in 2019.